Ethylenediaminetetraacetic Acid (EDTA)

-In heart disease, chelation uses EDTA to bind with calcium (the glue that holds atherosclerotic plaque to artery walls), which breaks up plaque and carries the deposits out of the body.
-In many cases, EDTA chelation therapy is used as an alternative to heart bypass surgery.
+In heart disease, chelation uses EDTA to bind with calcium, which breaks up plaque and carries the deposits out of the body.
+EDTA chelation therapy may be considered as an alternative to heart bypass surgery.

-This therapy is also used to promote healthy circulation, which may prevent gangrene and amputation.
-Since EDTA chelation therapy binds to and removes metals, it has been used to treat diseases such as Alzheimer's, cancer, macular degeneration (a progressive disease affecting vision), and lupus.
-It promotes a strong immune system, which aids in prevention and recovery from many illnesses.
+This therapy may promote healthy circulation, which may help prevent gangrene and extremity amputation.
+Since EDTA chelation therapy binds to and removes metals, it has been used to treat diseases such as Alzheimer's, cancer, macular degeneration (a progressive eye disease), and lupus.

-EDTA is synthetic and is delivered slowly intravenously (directly into the bloodstream) over a three to four hour period of time.
-This procedure is performed in a health care provider's facility.
+EDTA is synthetic and administered intravenously (directly into the bloodstream) over a three- to four-hour period.
+The chelation procedure is performed in a health care provider's facility.
 Several treatments are usually recommended (20 to 30 for people with heart disease).
-During the procedure vital statistics including blood pressure, blood glucose, cholesterol, and organ function will be evaluated.
+During the procedure vital statistics including blood pressure, blood glucose, cholesterol, and organ function are evaluated.

 Guidelines and Cautions

 If EDTA is administered too quickly, or too often (treatments should be at least 24 hours apart) serious side effects may result.
-An overdose may cause seizures, organ damage or failure, even death.
+An overdose may cause seizure, organ damage or failure, even death.

-To derive the most benefit from this therapy, add more fiber to the diet, eat foods low in fat, and add a variety of fresh food (unrefined).
-The health care provider who oversees this treatment may also suggest an antioxidant supplement and multivitamin.
+To help derive the most benefit from this therapy, add more fiber to the diet, eat foods low in fat, and add a variety of fresh foods (unrefined).
+The health care provider who oversees chelation treatment may also suggest an antioxidant supplement and multivitamin.